gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 [html5lib tests](https://github.com/html5lib/html5lib-tests).
 Representative training means branch coverage rather than raw input volume.

 The clean document trained the common parse path and left recovery code looking cold.
-Real pages still enter adoption agency repair, foreign namespaces, old encodings, and malformed tag handling.
+Real pages enter adoption agency repair, foreign namespaces, old encodings, and malformed tag handling.
 Adding more clean bytes would reinforce the same omission.
 A smaller collection that reaches each branch gives the compiler a more faithful map.

-An initial run invoked every operation eight times.
+An initial run invoked each operation eight times.
 A document parse executes far more instructions than a read query such as `text-content`, leaving the query's blocks below the profile's global hot cutoff.
 Their layout moved between builds and produced phantom regressions.
 Giving each operation equal wall-clock time lets cheap operations repeat enough to register as hot.